Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

-In the MS-Hom-Long scenario of the SETAR DGP, we fix the lengths of the series to 240, and the number of series to 100.
-Therefore, the MS-Hom-Long scenario in this case acts as an increased length version of the MS-Hom-Short scenario.
-The same length of 240 is used for the MS-Het scenario too with a set of 100 series in one dataset.
-As seen in Table~\ref{tab:all_dgp_results}, the non-linear global models surpass the linear AR, SETAR and PR models in both the MS-Hom-Long and MS-Het scenarios.
-The result of the MS-Hom-Long scenario is just the same as the MS-Hom-Short scenario, except that the AR and the PR models are closer in performance in the MS-Hom-Long setting, due to the increased lengths of the series that are helpful for the AR model.
-However, for the SETAR model the increased lengths still do not seem to be sufficient to capture the non-linear patterns of the series properly.
+As seen in Table~\ref{tab:all_dgp_results_and_differences}, the non-linear global models surpass the linear AR and PR models in both the MS-Hom-Long and MS-Het scenarios.
+For the SETAR model the increased lengths in the MS-Hom-Long scenario still do not seem to be sufficient to capture the non-linear patterns of the series properly.
 The AR(15) model seems to learn some patterns better than at least the SETAR model with the increased lengths in the MS-Hom-Long scenario.
-Yet, they are both inferior in performance to the PR model which learns across series in this homogeneous case, although the individual series hold complex non-linear patterns.
+Yet, they are both inferior in performance to the PR model which learns across series in this homogeneous case.
 However, in the heterogeneous scenario, different from the previous DGPs, the PR model performs better than both the AR and SETAR models.
-For the AR models, this can be explained by the regime-switching nature of the series generated by the SETAR DGP.
-Apart from the different patterns among the series, the pattern changes within the series itself.
-Due to this reason, one AR model trained for the whole series is not the ideal model for this scenario, although it performs quite well under the heterogeneous settings of the other DGPs.
-Furthermore, although the true model is the best under the heterogeneous settings of the DGPs explained previously, it is not the case with the SETAR DGP.
+For the AR models, this can be explained by the regime-switching nature of the series generated by the SETAR DGP, which makes one AR model trained for the whole series not the ideal model for this scenario.
+Although the true model is the best under the heterogeneous settings of the previous DGPs, it is not the case with the SETAR DGP.
 The SETAR model in the heterogeneous case is still the worst performing model due to the insufficient lengths of the series.
-Also, looking at Table \ref{tab:all_dgp_results_differences}, we can see that in the MS-Hom-Long scenario, the difference of the percentage differences among the local and global models is smaller than in the MS-Het scenario.
-Furthermore, the percentage difference of the SETAR model has increased subtantially from $8.15\%$ to $12.70\%$ in terms of Mean SMAPE.
-This can be explained by the involvement of random coefficients in the MS-Het scenario which makes it difficult for all forecasting techniques to model the series in the MS-Het context in general.
+Also, it seems that the MS-Het scenario has made it difficult for all forecasting techniques to model the series in general.